NVIDIA-Merlin/Merlin/docker/README.md

 ## Default Arguments

 Each of the Dockerfiles have many `ARG`s defined, most of which have defaults set.
 Sometimes the defaults fall out of date, because the Merlin team overrides them in our build process as demonstrated above.
-To see the latest versions used in each of our containers, see the [Merlin Support Matrix](https://nvidia-merlin.github.io/Merlin/main/support_matrix/index.html)
+To see the `ARG` values used in each of our released containers, see the [Merlin Support Matrix](https://nvidia-merlin.github.io/Merlin/main/support_matrix/index.html)